jrbeverly/githooks/docs/index.md

 ### Hook: pre-push

 The `pre-push` hook runs during git push, after the remote refs have been updated but before any objects have been transferred.
 If this script exits non-zero, Git aborts the commit process.
 The following hooks are designed to prevent mistakes or encourage better practices.

+## Acknowledgements

+The project icon is by [Mario Gallego Adán from the Noun Project](docs/icon/README.md).